And start the year off on the path to fulfillment!

 We put so much pressure on ourselves at the beginning of each year because we feel as if we did not accomplish enough the prior year or are disappointed with not having followed through on something we wanted to achieve.

-Where does that thought really come from?
+Where does that thought come from?
 Is it because we think others expect more from us?
-Or because we have been brought up believing that we must better ourselves each new year?
+Or because we have been brought up believing we must improve each new year?
 I’m not sure, but one thing is certain is that all that pressure you put on yourself to set New Year's resolutions and change behaviors overnight only leaves you feeling more disappointed when you fail to make such changes.

-It takes a lot more than the drop of the ball on New Year’s Eve to change behaviors that have been embedded in you for months or even years.
+It takes much more than dropping the ball on New Year’s Eve to change behaviors embedded in you for months or even years.
 Positive behavioral changes take time and effort, and achieving big goals needs a plan and follow-up.

 Once you do that and you decide that there are areas we wish to improve, I've put together a few tips on how to implement changes to help you approach changes from a place of ease and flow: